dritsema/mamp/XcodeHomebrewGit.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-You should see something like this
+After that runs you should see something like this:

 ```
 ==> Installation successful!